lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 It's our take on Ordinals and NFTs using the Stellar Blockchain.
 Note: The lumenals app is beta software, please use a new dedicated TestNet account as a sandbox before minting on the Mainnet.

-The development, distribution, and maintenance of these components is mad e possible, thanks to an award from
+The development, distribution, and maintenance of these components is made possible, thanks to an award from
 <a href="https://dashboard.communityfund.stellar.org/scfawards/scf-25/activationawardreview/suggestion/853" target="_blank">The Stellar Community Foundation</a>

 Additionally, we make use of the <a href="https://github.com/stellar/js-stellar-sdk" target="_blank">Stellar Javascript SDK</a> to integrate with the Stellar Horizon API.